Symphony No. 83 (Haydn)

 Symphony No. 83 in G minor, Hoboken I/83, is the second of the six Paris Symphonies (numbers 82–87) written by Joseph Haydn in 1785.
 It was published by Artaria in Vienna in December 1787.
-It is popularly known as The Hen (La poule).

-Nickname (the Hen)

-The nickname comes from the clucking second subject in the first movement, which reminded listeners of the jerky back-and-forth head motion of a walking hen.
+It is popularly known as the Hen Symphony (La poule), from which the nickname comes from the clucking second subject in the first movement, which reminded listeners of the jerky back-and-forth head motion of a walking hen.

-Movements
+Music

-The symphony is in standard four movement form and scored for flute, two oboes, two bassoons, two horns and strings.
+The symphony is scored for flute, two oboes, two bassoons, two horns and strings.